Abucheri/alx-low_level_programming/0x00-hello_world/README.md

         	Example: if the C file is main.c, the output file should be main.s
 4. 3-name - a script that compiles a C file and creates an executable named cisfun.
 	- The C file name will be saved in the variable $CFILE
+5. 4-puts.c - a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+	- Use the function puts
+	- You are not allowed to use printf
+	- Your program should end with the value 0